randika-srimal/snowflake-data-transform-notebook-sample/README.md

 # Sample Snowflake Notebook for Data Transformation

-1. Create a Database called "testing_db" and create a table called "users" in "public" schema.
+## Transform From Table Notebook (transform-from-table-notebook.ipynb)

-2. Load the table by using the "username-or-email.csv".
+Load data to a table by using snowsight load data option and the "username-or-email.csv".
-3. Add the notebook and execute all.

-## What does the notebook does

-1. Connect and create a session with the snowflake database.
+1. Connect and create a session with the snowflake.
 2. Filters the users table for records with username matching "johnson81".
+3. Generate a new email using a UUID.
+4. Upsert the formatted record in to the table.

+## Transform From Stage CSV Notebook (transform-from-stage-csv-notebook.ipynb)

+Create a stage in the database and upload the CSV to the created stage.

+1. Connect and create a session with the snowflake.
+2. Read the file from the stage.
 3. Generate a new email using a UUID.
 4. Upsert the formatted record in to the table.